travelgateX/documentation-site/content/legacy/docs/hotel-push/messages-files/typical-scenario.md

     > 1. Providers retrieve dynamic rates and availability using
     >     HotelRatePlanRetrieve and HotelAvailRetrieve.
     > 2. Providers retrieve valuated availability using HotelAvail
-    >     (Currently this functionality is available only in Seller's
+    >     (Currently, this functionality is available only in Seller's
     >     extranet)